-In general, most restaurants will allow you to pay with a credit card which becomes more and more prevalent each year.
-The same goes for large shops and tourist attractions, but for drinks, coffees, transport tickets, and small items cards often aren’t accepted.
+In general, most restaurants will allow you to pay with a credit card, which becomes more and more prevalent each year.
+The same goes for large shops and tourist attractions, but for drinks, coffee, transport tickets, and small items, cards often aren’t accepted.

 There may be a 10€ minimum on card payments.
-Why can’t you pay for a coffee with credit card?
-A cappuccino normally costs 1.20€ to 1.50€ in Italy instead of the usual $5 in western countries.
+Why can’t you pay for a coffee with a credit card?
+A cappuccino normally costs 1.20€ to 1.50€ in Italy instead of the usual $5 in Western countries.
 This is why it is expected to pay in cash.

 Rule of Thumb:

-Less than 10€, pay cash.
-More than 10€, you can probably pay credit as long as there isn’t “Solo Cash” sign in the door.
+For less than 10€, pay cash.
+For more than 10€, you can probably pay credit as long as there isn’t a “Solo Cash” sign on the door.